Work Health Professionals provide onsite workplace vaccinations in Perth.

 - Workplace Flu vaccinations

-Our onsite workplace vaccinations can be tailored to meet your specific organisation’s and workers needs and exposures.
+Onsite workplace vaccinations can be tailored to meet your specific organisation’s and workers needs and exposures.
 If you have already made a vaccination booking, you can find the Workplace Vaccine information sheets here.

 Infectious diseases risk assessment